mutefiRe/gmbh-monorepo/README.md

 - API tests (local MySQL): `make test-api`
 - API tests (Docker): `make test-api-docker`
+  - This uses `docker compose -f docker-compose.yml -f docker-compose.test.yml` under the hood, so `docker-compose.test.yml` is an override file and must always be combined with `docker-compose.yml` (it does not define images/builds on its own).

 ## Docker Compose structure

 - `docker-compose.yml` defines the full stack with build contexts so a plain `docker compose up` builds and runs all services (API, admin, waiter, nginx, printers, and utilities).
-- `docker-compose.dev.yml` only overrides commands and volume mounts to run the dev servers (hot reload and bind mounts).
-Use `make up-dev`/`make up-dev-d` to include the dev overlay.
+- `docker-compose.dev.yml` only overrides the API command and mounts MySQL init scripts, while nginx proxies to the host dev servers for admin/waiter.
+Use `make up-dev`/`make up-dev-d` and run `npm --prefix admin run dev` + `npm --prefix waiter run dev` locally.
 - The chaos/test targets explicitly layer their overrides on top of `docker-compose.yml` to avoid pulling in the dev overrides.
 - Production stays isolated in `prod/` with its own `docker-compose.yml` and Makefile, so you can copy `prod/` to a server and run `make up` there without the rest of the repo.